mareksturek/programming-basics/README.md

 |Python Simple Examples |
 |---------------------- |
-- The Law of Large Numbers
+- The law of large Numbers
+- Calculating profit after tax of 20%